 EDIT: For those that have never set up zap2xml before, here is the general procedure.
 These are basically their instructions, but with some added comments to help clarify what needs to be done.

-(Leave off the -q while testing, because it may suppress error messages that you’ll want to see).
-This assumes that you have created a directory named “cache” (as a subdirectory off the directory where the zap2xml.pl script is saved) and that you have either already created a file /home/hts/.xmltv/tv_grab_file.xmltv (can be a zero byte dummy file to start) and made it world writeable, or else that you are always going to run the zap2xml.pl script as the TVHeadend user, in order to avoid file permissions issues.
+(Leave off the -q while testing, because it may suppress error messages that you’ll want to see, and leave off the -8 if you have not set any favorites, since the -8 option tells zap2xml to only output favorite channels, such as those you would see when clicking on the “Starred” button in Zap2it).
+This assumes that you have created a directory named “cache” (as a subdirectory off the directory where the zap2xml.pl script is saved) and that you have either already created a file /home/hts/.xmltv/tv_grab_file.xmltv (can be a zero byte dummy file to start) and made it world writeable, or else that you are always going to run the zap2xml.pl script as the Tvheadend user, in order to avoid file permissions issues.
 Of course, you must create the /home/hts/.xmltv directory if it doesn’t already exist.
 The point is that when you run the script and it tries to create the /home/hts/.xmltv/tv_grab_file.xmltv file, you don’t want it to fail due to file permissions or ownership issues.
 You can read about the options shown above, and others you may wish to use, on the zap2xml home page (in particular, you may want to use something like -d 12 to get 12 days of listings instead of the default 7).
 NOTE: Should you happen to be running OpenElec or LibreElec, which I most emphatically DO NOT RECOMMEND, zap2xml.pl will not work for you, in part because you may find it difficult or impossible to get to a command line, but also because Perl is not available.
 There is an alternative for OpenElec/LibreElec that is written in Python, but I have absolutely no experience with it.

 5. Optionally set up a cron job/task scheduler task to run it every day – COMMENT: Keep in mind that when setting up a cron job, you must use full paths, and not any shortcuts such as “.” or “~” in the path.
-The cron job or task should be scheduled to run a few minutes BEFORE TVHeadend’s Internal Grabber is scheduled to run.
-So if TVHeadend’s grabber is set to run at 2:33 A.M., you may want to run your cron job that invokes zap2xml at 2:23 A.M., giving it ten minutes to finish (which is, generally speaking, more than ample time for it to run to completion).
-Please set it to run at some odd random time (in other words, not right on an hour, half hour, or quarter hour mark) so that everyone isn’t clogging up the servers at once.
+The cron job or task should be scheduled to run a few minutes BEFORE Tvheadend’s Internal Grabber is scheduled to run.
+So if Tvheadend’s grabber is set to run at 2:43 A.M., you may want to run your cron job that invokes zap2xml at 2:28 A.M., giving it 15 minutes to finish (which is, generally speaking, more than ample time for it to run to completion).
+Please set it to run at some odd random time (in other words, not right on an hour, half hour, or quarter hour mark, and don’t use the example times in the previous sentence) so that everyone isn’t clogging up the servers at once.

 (End of edit.)